fsajedi22/dataviz-project-template-proposal/README.md

 ![image](https://github.com/fsajedi22/dataviz-project-template-proposal/blob/master/Screen%20Shot%202023-02-16%20at%208.14.21%20PM.png)

 After looking at the data and thinking through the bar chart more, I came up with the sketch below.
-Here I have the interaction where the user cal filter the religion.
-I later thought of alos being able to filter the country.
+Here I have the interaction where the user can filter the religion.
+I later thought of also being able to filter the country.

 ![image](https://github.com/fsajedi22/dataviz-project-template-proposal/blob/master/Screen%20Shot%202023-02-16%20at%208.14.48%20PM.png)
 ## Intermediate Steps